zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/user-management.md

 After you have [deployed ZenML](../../getting-started/deploying-zenml/deploying-zenml.md) and [connected your local client with the deployment](../production-fundamentals/production-fundamentals.md), you can go ahead and start adding your teammates as users.

-By default, all users have `Administrator` permissions throughout the ZenML dashboard, however, one user can always choose to [share](../stacks/managing-stacks.md#sharing-stacks-over-a-zenml-server) or not share their stacks.
+By default, all users have `Administrator` permissions throughout the ZenML dashboard.
+However, one user can always choose to [share](../stacks/managing-stacks.md#sharing-stacks-over-a-zenml-server) or not share their stacks.

 ### Personal Settings